$\mathbb{Q}$-Fano threefolds and Laurent inversion: Preliminaries

 \subsection{High Fano index entries in Table \ref{tab2}}

 We discuss one of the non-trivial examples illustrating Criterion \ref{perzeroes}.
-The other five cases are similar and can be found in Table \ref{tab3}.
+The other cases are similar and can be found in Table \ref{tab3}.

-The polynomial deceptively appears as an output of Steps 1-3 after the restriction to codimension $\geq 20$ (recall this is ultimately just an existence condition on the Hilbert series).
+The polynomial deceptively appears as an output of Steps 1-3 after the restriction to codimension $\geq 20$.
 It is the unique rigid MMLP supported on a mutation of the canonical polytope P$543951$.
-Its period sequence suggests a high Fano index: When Laurent inverting $f$ we obtain a hypersurface $X$ in the toric variety with weight matrix and as $-K_X=(2,4)$, indeed the variety is of Fano index $2$.
+Its period sequence suggests a higher Fano index: When Laurent inverting $f$ we obtain a hypersurface $X$ in the toric variety with weight matrix and as $-K_X=(2,4)$, indeed the variety is of Fano index $2$.

 We now need to find the correct GRDB ID of the $\QQ$-Fano threefold we have built, which we deduce will appear polarised by $A=-K_X/2$.
-Keeping in mind that $-K_X=-K_{X_f}=-K_{X_{\textup{P}543951}}=168/5$, we search by the Fano index and the degree of the polarisation $A^2=1/4(-K_X)^2=21/5$ and find Q$40971$ as the only candidate.\footnote{If more precision is necessary, we may also search by a subsequence -- in this case, every second term -- of the Hilbert series associated to $A$ : $[1, *, 19, *, 87, *, 239, *, 509, \ldots]$ which we deduce from the Hilbert series of $X_f$.} For this reason, the $\QQ$-Fano Q$40971$ appears as variety \hyperlink{40971}{39} in Table \ref{tab2} and not in Table \ref{tab1} of high codimension objects.
+Keeping in mind that $-K_X=-K_{X_f}=-K_{X_{\textup{P}543951}}=168/5$, we search by the Fano index and the degree of the polarisation $A^2=1/4(-K_X)^2=21/5$ and find Q$40971$ as the only candidate.\footnote{If more precision is necessary, we may also search by a subsequence -- in this case, every second term -- of the Hilbert series associated to $A$ : $[1, *, 19, *, 87, *, 239, *, 509, \ldots]$ which we deduce from the Hilbert series of $X_f$.} For this reason, the object we build from P$543951$ appears as variety \hyperlink{40971}{39} in Table \ref{tab2} and does not belong in Table \ref{tab1} of high codimension objects.

-There are a total of five Laurent inversion constructions in this situation among the ones in our classification (all of these entries are now part of Table \ref{tab2}):
+There are a total of five new Laurent inversion constructions in this situation among the ones in our classification, and three varieties (marked with an asterisk) that had previously appeared in \cite{TomStephen}, albeit in a different format (in fact, Brown and Suzuki already suggest Q$41200$ can be constructed in \cite{BS07b}).
+All of these entries are now part of Table \ref{tab2}.